wilson-inacio/Movie-Visualizations/README.md

 ### Overview

 This project is one of the portfolio projects on the Data Science pathway at codecademy.
-In it, I will be inspecting, cleaning and analysing a dataset.
+In it, I will be inspecting, cleaning, and analyzing a dataset.
 With this analysis, I hope to answer questions like:
- - What are the most popular genres, directors and ratings (R, PG, NC-17, ...)?
+ - What are the most popular genres, directors, and ratings (R, PG, NC-17, ...)?
- - What is the return ratio for the movies, its average by genre and its impact on score?
+ - What is the return ratio for the movies, its average by genre, and its impact on score?
- - How scores, budgets and runtimes changed across the years
+ - How scores, budgets, and runtimes changed across the years
  - Which directors work more often with which stars and which writers

 The project code and results are contained in the Jupyter Notebook Movie-Data.ipynb, with a summary of the conclusions below.